masteringmodernpayments/book/basic_integration.md

 end
 ```

 We should also define `product_params` in `ProductsController` toward the bottom.
-Note that we include the `file` attribte for Paperclip:
+Note that we include the `file` attribute for Paperclip:

 ```ruby
 private